Desk open Mon–Fri · 8a–7p EST · Response Brief intake · Scope routing · Tel (407) 537-2522

 Coverage · Snapshot

-Coverage indicators reflect active sourcing across regional desks.
+Coverage indicators show where DD can start a route check.
 Rare-pair availability is sourced on demand and confirmed in scope return.

 Latin · Inuktitut · Cherokee · ASL